A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

-At the end of a long day out in the wild, there is nothing like getting back to camp and taking off your hiking boots, ski boots, surf booties, etc. and placing your tired dogs somewhere comfortable to rest before the shenanigans of tomorrow.
+At the end of a long day out in the wild, there is nothing like getting back to camp and taking off your hiking boots, ski boots, or surf booties, and placing your tired dogs somewhere comfortable to rest before the shenanigans of tomorrow.
 When an otherwise action-packed day winds down around a fire or in a tent, a good pair of camping slippers makes a great day remarkable.

-The Best Camping Slippers of 2023
+The Best Camping Slippers of 2024

 Best Overall Camping Slippers: Teva ReEmber